DevSoniaBatista/medicalRepositoryProject/README.md

 **Key Features:**
 - 🔐 **Wallet-Based Authentication**: Patients control records with their private keys
 - 🔒 **On-Chain Metadata Storage**: Stores IPFS CIDs and content hashes for verification
+- 💰 **Payment System**: 0.0001 ETH fee per record creation (≈ US$0.43)
 - 📝 **EIP-712 Consent Management**: Cryptographic consent signatures for secure access control
 - 🔄 **UUPS Upgradeable**: Smart contracts can be upgraded safely without losing data
 - 📊 **Audit Trail**: All access attempts and consent grants are logged on-chain
+- 💼 **Admin Controls**: Fund accumulation, withdrawal, and emergency pause/unpause
+- 🔍 **Complete Event Tracking**: All payments, consents, and accesses tracked via events
 - 🧪 **Comprehensive Tests**: Full test coverage with Foundry

 **How It Works:**
 - Patients create medical records by storing encrypted metadata CIDs on-chain
+- **Payment Required**: Each record creation requires payment of 0.0001 ETH, which is accumulated in the contract
 - Consent is managed through EIP-712 typed signatures, ensuring cryptographic proof of patient authorization
 - Healthcare providers can only access records after receiving explicit consent from patients
 - All access attempts are logged on-chain for transparency and audit purposes
+- **Admin Functions**: Administrators can view payment statistics, withdraw accumulated funds, and pause/unpause the contract in emergencies
+- **Event System**: Complete tracking of all system activity through blockchain events (payments, creations, consents, accesses)
 - The contract uses a UUPS (Universal Upgradeable Proxy Standard) pattern, allowing for safe upgrades while preserving data integrity

 **Technology Stack:**